HyperEssays’s logoA group of three horizontal yellow bars over a thin diagonal red line balancing on a thick blue circle.

 The most profound joy has more of severity than gaiety in it.

-Translation by Charles Cotton from book 2, chapter 20: We Taste Nothing Pure • In French: La profonde joye a plus de severité, que de gayeté.
+Translation by Charles Cotton from We Taste Nothing Pure (book 2, chapter 20) • In French: La profonde joye a plus de severité, que de gayeté.

 Our extremest pleasure has some sort of groaning and complaining in it; would you not say that it is dying of pain?
 Nay, when we frame the image of it in its full excellence, we stuff it with sickly and painful epithets and qualities, languor, softness, feebleness, faintness, morbidezza: a great testimony of their consanguinity and consubstantiality.